CANopen Explained - A Simple Intro (2020)

 For example, in an industrial automation setup you may have a robot arm with multiple servomotor nodes and a control interface/PC node.

 To facilitate communication, three models exist within CANopen - each closely linked to the CANopen protocols that we look at shortly.
 See below for a brief introduction:

-Protocol example: NMT
+Service example: NMT

-Protocol example: SDO
+Service example: SDO

 Here, the producer node broadcasts data to the network, which is consumed by the consumer node.
 The producer either sends this data on request (pull model) or without a specific request (push model).

-Protocol example: Heartbeat
+Service example: Heartbeat

 As evident, the models are practically identical, but we distinguish between them for terminology consistency.